AdrianDajakaj/kotlin-ktor-client-app/README.md

 - Modified `Routing.kt`: Adds a new POST /send endpoint that accepts a message payload and sends it asynchronously to Discord.

 - `Serialization.kt`: Configures JSON serialization using kotlinx.serialization, with pretty print, lenient parsing, and ignoring unknown keys.

+- `DiscordBot.kt`: Contains the logic for the bot, handling both sending and receiving messages from Discord.

+- `Application.kt`: Initializes and runs the Discord bot.

+- `build.gradle.kts`: Updated to include dependencies for the Kord library and bot configuration.

 ## Building & Running